TOP LIVE EVENTS

 So that's why I have something of a soft spot for this noble game, and as the annual All England Open Championship is not only one of the most prestigious in the sport but also rather conveniently located in the UK then it's one I always like to take an interest in.

 In historical terms, this is actually one of the oldest sporting tournaments you'll find anywhere, especially for such a relatively minority sport.
 The All England Open Championhsip, as it is now formally known, can actually trace its roots right back to 1899, with only small breaks for the slight inconvenience caused by 2 world wars.

-Current sponsors Yonex have been associated with the event since 1984 so are pretty much synonymous with it now, while the current venue of the National Indoor Arena, or NIA, in Birmingham has been its home since 1994.
+Current sponsors Yonex have been associated with the event since 1984 so are pretty much synonymous with it now, while the current venue of the National Indoor Arena, or NIA, now also having succumbed to sponsorship by Barclaycard, in Birmingham has been its home since 1994.
 In recent years the Chinese participants have tended to dominate the prizes, although you can also expect good showings from the South Korean and Malaysian players.